BU-Spark/ml-bpl-rag/current_spring2026/README.md

 ## 7. License & Acknowledgments

-Released under the MIT License (see project root).
+Released under the **GNU General Public License v3.0** (see the `LICENSE` file at the project root).
+Any redistribution or modified version must remain GPL-3.0-licensed and source-available.
 Built on the Boston Public Library *Digital Commonwealth* archive in collaboration with BU Spark!.
 See the team list at the top of this README.